Total Generalized Variation for Piecewise Constant Functions on Triangular Meshes with Applications in Imaging: Literature Review and Background Material

 \subsubsection{Discontinuous Lagrange and Raviart-Thomas Finite Element Spaces}

 Suppose that $\Omega$ is a two-dimensional polygonal domain covered by a mesh of non-degenerate triangular cells~$T$ and interior edges~$E$.
-We denote the discontinuous Lagrange finite element spaces of order~$r \in \N_0$ on such a mesh by
+We denote the discontinuous Lagrange finite element spaces of order~$r \in \N_0$ (the non-negative integers) on such a mesh by